An Advanced Look Into Causation, & Possible Conservative Treatment Options for The Meniscus

 The Good News: the Body uses Blood to Repair Itself

-Before we go further, it is important to understand that your body is capable of healing itself.
-Your blood flow carries oxygen and much needed nutrients to injured cells in the body while also flushing away toxins and waste at the same time.
+Before we go further, it is important to understand that your body designed to self heal.
+Your blood flow carries oxygen and much needed nutrients to injured tissue in the body while also flushing away toxins and waste at the same time.
 When you have a knee injury, however, you are resting and generally your knees are not active.
 Why?
 Well, if you are walking (or even worse - running or jumping) around with a meniscus injury, you greatly increase the risk of increasing the severity of the injury.
 If there has been some healing, you could re-injure you knee all over again.
 Blood Flow - the natural healing process in your body needs assistance for a meniscal injury because blood flow is greatly restricted in these areas - especially when your knees are not moving.
 If there has been some healing, you could re-injure yourself if your joint is not immobile.
 Blood Flow (the natural healing process in your body) needs assistance for such injuries because blood flow is greatly restricted when you are immobile.
 When treating soft tissue injuries such as a meniscus tear, an effective therapy will increase blood flow to the injured area while the joint is immobile.
 The increased blood flow will accelerate the body's own ability to heal itself.

 Being a Pro Athlete Has Advantages